Justus McKinstry: American Civil War

 On January 28, 1863, after more than a year under arrest and three months after his court martial hearings, McKinstry was cashiered "for neglect and violation of duty to the prejudice of good order and military discipline."
 Warner noted that McKinstry was one of only three Union Army generals to be cashiered during the American Civil War.
 Warner and Longacre state that McKinstry's sentence was the only one of its kind given to a general officer during the war.

 Later life and death

+McKinstry attended the 1864 Radical Democratic National Convention.

 After his dismissal from the Union Army, McKinstry was a speculator, stock broker in New York City, 1864–1867 and land agent in Rolla, Missouri, 1867–1870.
 After that, Driscoll states that McKinstry survived on "dreams, schemes and sinecures from St. Louis associates."

 Some time between 1863 and 1865, Susan McKinstry and the McKinstrys' three sons moved from St. Louis to Ypsilanti, Michigan.
 The McKinstrys were never reunited, although there is some evidence they occasionally were in touch.
 Susan McKinstry was impoverished after 1869.
 Susan McKinstry died in 1892 and a marriage certificate from St. Louis shows that Justus McKinstry married Adelaide Dickinson in 1895.

 Justus McKinstry died on December 11, 1897, at St. Louis, Missouri.
 He is buried at Highland Cemetery, Ypsilanti, Michigan.